 3| Placing your baby in the tub

-Experts suggest placing babies in the bathtub starting with their feet while holding them well.
+When it comes to newborns bathing techniques, experts suggest placing babies in the bathtub starting with their feet while holding them well.
 Keep your hands under your baby’s armpits to make things easier.
 If this is your first, make sure to have someone by your side for help and support.
 And it is extremely important to never leave the baby alone during bath time.

 There are plenty of bath accessories to make this easier for you.